alttch/eva3/doc/items.rst

     The sensor error state is automatically cleared if new value data arrives.

-Important: the sensor error may be set even if the sensor is disabled.
-It means that the disabled sensor may be switched to "error" and then to "work" mode by the system itself.
+Important: the sensor error can be set even if the sensor is disabled.
+It means that the disabled sensor can be switched to "error" and then to "work" mode by the system itself.
 Why it works that way?
 According to the logic of the system, the sensor error is an emergency situation that should affect its status even if it is disabled and requires an immediate attention of the user.